dart-lang/site-www/src/language/mixins.md

 A `mixin class` declaration defines a class that is usable as both a regular class and a mixin, with the same name and the same type.

-Any restrictions that apply to classes and mixins also apply to mixin classes:
+Any restrictions that apply to classes or mixins also apply to mixin classes:

 - Mixins can't have `extends` or `with` clauses, so neither can a `mixin class`.
 - Classes can't have an `on` clause, so neither can a `mixin class`.